CluedIn-io/CluedIn.Documentation/_docs/L-Developer-Portal/Administration Operations/Administration Operations.md

 Administration Operations

-You will need to have a role of Admin to be able to run these operations.
-There is only one way to become an Admin and that is by manually adding a mapping in the Relation Store of CluedIn in the AspnetUserRoles table.
+You will need to have a role of "Admin" to be able to run these operations.
+There is only one way to become an Admin and that is by manually adding a mapping in the Relational Store of CluedIn in the AspnetUserRoles table.

 Post Processing